 - Insomnia – problem staying asleep

-Sleep researchers have suggested that men are more likely to have sleep apnea than women, and that women are more likely to have sleep apnea after menopause.
-The use of hormone replacement therapy (HRT) by postmenopausal women was associated with a lower prevalence of sleep apnea in sleep laboratory tests, with the participants’ risk level slightly less than the already low frequency seen in pre-menopausal women.
-Postmenopausal women without HRT had a significantly higher prevalence of sleep apnea, though still not approaching that of men.
+Researchers have suggested that it is morel likely to appear in men then women, and that women are more likely to have sleep apnea after menopause.
+The use of hormone replacement therapy (HRT) by postmenopausal women was associated with a lower prevalence in sleep laboratory tests, with the participants’ risk level slightly less than the already low frequency seen in pre-menopausal women.
+Postmenopausal women without HRT had a significantly higher prevalence, though still not approaching that of men.
 HRT improves sleep in menopausal women.
 HRT reduces hot flashes that disturb sleep as well as improve sleep-related breathing disorders.

-If you are suffering or believe you are suffering from sleep apnea and feel that conventional treatments are not working or frustrated with your present care.
-Sleep Apnea has many other causes and is multi-factorial in that it is influenced by a number of conditions.
-We can personalize your individual care, run additional tests to help control your sleep apnea and give you piece of mind.
+If you are suffering or believe you are suffering from sleep apnea – and feel that conventional treatments are not working or frustrated with your present care – we can help!
+There are many causes that are influenced by a number of conditions.
+We can personalize your individual care, run additional tests, and give you peace of mind.